Programs

 Stay At Home Alone

-Would you like to help your son/daughter develop capacity for independence at home in a safe way?
+Would you like to help your son/daughter develop the capacity for independence at home in a safe way?

 Launch Into Life!

-To help families plan and prepare for their child’s transition to adulthood, Autism Edmonton is excited to offer Launch into Life! – a set of workshops designed to help families of youth with autism prepare for and respond to key life transitions and create an Individualized Transition Plan.
+To help families plan and prepare for their child’s transition to adulthood, Autism Edmonton is excited to offer Launch into Life! – a set of workshops designed to help families of youth with autism prepare for and respond to critical life transitions and create an Individualized Transition Plan.

 Transition Planning Benefits